 Two solutions are proposed for device virtualization with software:

-Traditional Device Emulation (Binary Translation): the guest device drivers are not aware of the virtualization environment.
+Traditional Device Emulation (binary translation): the guest device drivers are not aware of the virtualization environment.
 During runtime, the Virtual Machine Manager (VMM), usually QEMU/KVM, will trap all the IO and Memory-mapped I/O (MMIO) accesses and emulate the device behavior (trap and emulate mechanism).
 The Virtual Machine Manager (VMM) emulates the I/O device to ensure compatibility and then processes I/O operations before passing them on to the physical device (which may be different).
 Lots of VMEXIT (context switching) are generated with this method.
 It provides poor performance.

 Paravirtualized Device Emulation (virtio): the guest device drivers are aware of the virtualization environment.
-This solution uses a front-end driver in the guest that works in concert with a back-end driver in the Virtual Machine Manager (VMM).
+This solution uses a front-end driver in the guest that works in concert with a back-end driver in the VMM.
 These drivers are optimized for sharing and have the benefit of not needing to emulate an entire device.
 The back-end driver communicates with the physical device.
-Performance are much better than with Traditional Device Emulation.
+Performance is much better than with traditional device emulation.

 Software emulated devices can be completely virtual with no physical counterpart or physical ones exposing a compatible interface.